 Vildmarksvägen (Wilderness road), is one of the most spectacular drives in Sweden.
 Part of the road is closed during winter at times because of heavy snow, and it’s one of the highest roads of the country.
 Along the road you’ll find the wildest areas in Sweden (thus named the Wilderness Road).

 The journey offers superb views.
 It’s definitely worth it.
-A drive not to be missed!
-Don't forget your camera with lots of film/memory, fully charged batteries and an empty memory card!
 Along the way, through areas with an exceptionally high bear density, you will find breathtaking natural spectacles, the culture of the Sami and, of course, get a taste of Northern Swedish hospitality.

 Places of interest: